 Giving feedback sometimes seems easier than receiving it.
-But this too, is important when building a team.
+But this too is important when increasing teamwork.
 You as a leader or team member should be able to receive feedback as well.
 Negative feedback should be approached as an opportunity for change or improvement.
 When trust has been established between team members, they will be more open to ask for help or work with others to overcome the feedback and setbacks.

-A strong team will approach set backs together and won’t start the blame culture if something goes wrong.
-Instead they will look together and see why the plan didn’t work and what can be done to improve it or make it better.
+Through strong teamwork set backs can be approached together and won’t engage in blame culture if something goes wrong.
+Instead, they will look together and see why the plan didn’t work and what can be done to improve it or make it better.

 Can too much Teamwork be detrimental to a Business?

 An article was written on the negative effect teamwork has on productivity.
 Is this true?
-While a team is great, it is important to remember everyone’s individual roles.
-Many times employees will get asked for help on assignments or projects and will prioritise those over their individual projects.
+While teamwork is great, it is important to remember everyone’s individual roles.
+Many times employees will get asked for help on assignments or projects and will prioritize those over their individual projects.
 You want to make sure your team is aware each individual has their own set of goals and tasks.
-These tasks will give your team a clear vision on what work needs to be completed.
+These tasks will give your team a clear vision of what work needs to be completed.
 If something isn’t finished, another team member will help due to accountability.
 Teamwork should be encouraged but you should use it to your advantage and over rely on it.